 The 2 façades face Northeast and Southwest, forward and backward, covered and bare, hard and soft, organic and passionate, life and death…

-Check out the 4 Gaudi’s amazing works in Barcelona and more photos at the 10 Greatest Gaudí Sites in Barcelona.
+Check out Gaudi’s amazing works in Barcelona and more photos at the 10 Greatest Gaudí Sites in Barcelona.

 Must-see list of La Sagrada Familia: